CTM Risk Management in Shipping

 IMO and Financial Transparency

-The International Maritime Organization promotes transparency in vessel operations.
-While it does not directly regulate CTM, its compliance culture influences documentation and audit trails.
+The Around the world Maritime Organization propels straightforwardness in vessel operations.
+In showing disdain toward the truth that it does not establish control, CTM’s compliance culture impacts documentation and audit trails.

 MARPOL and Environmental Accountability